juhou/3DPAEstimator/README.md

 1. compile mex (mesh_thk_mex.h) from [Mesh Thickness Calculator](https://github.com/whahnize/MESH-THK)
 2. run p_axis_est.m

+Sorry.
+Some parts of this project is still under construction.

 ## Citation
 If you find our work useful in your research, please consider citing: